29 Apr 2019

 Today’s self storage investment environment can be challenging for those looking to place capital in the asset class.
 There’s no shortage of equity capital chasing a limited amount of assets, there are declining operating fundamentals in a lot of markets, and new supply affecting most of the country.
 At Crow Holdings Capital, we look to be nimble and selective in our investment approach as we put our investors’ money to work.

 To date, we’ve only been acquirers of existing facilities on the margins.
-We look to achieve value-add returns in major markets.
+We look to achieve value-add returns in major real estate markets.
 Acquiring existing facilities to meet those objectives has proven to be a difficult task… at least on paper.

 Competition for good real estate in major markets is pretty fierce across the real estate universe and self storage is no different.
 Desirable assets are bid up to the point where it usually hasn’t made sense for us to buy with our current strategy.